 Adult Protective Services reports are received by local departments of social services or through the 24-hour, toll-free hotline at 1-888-832-3858

 Any person who suspects that an elder or an incapacitated adult is abused, neglected, or exploited should make a report.

 Abuse and Neglect of an Incapacitated Adult is a Crime.
 Section 18.2-369 of the Code of Virginia creates a criminal offense for the abuse or neglect of an incapacitated adult by any person responsible for the adult's care, custody or control.

-- Centers for Disease Control and Prevention-Elder Maltreatment (Web page)
+- Centers for Disease Control and Prevention-Elder Abuse

-- Emergency Preparedness List for Older Adults & Individuals with Disabilities (PDF)
+- Emergency Preparedness Kit Supply List for Older Adults & Individuals with Disabilities (PDF)